milenmk/milenmk/README.md

 Here are some ideas to get you started:

+- ➡️ Skilled developer of Dolibarr CRM modules
-- 🔭 I’m currently working on personal project that will be released soon
+- 🔭 I’m currently working on a personal project that will be released soon
 - 🌱 I’m currently learning Laravel + Livewire
-- 👯 I’m looking to collaborate on PHP/Laravel related projects
+- 👯 I’m looking to collaborate on PHP or Laravel related projects
 - 💬 Ask me about ... anything
 - 📫 How to reach me: milenmk@gmail.com
 - ⚡ Fun fact: ... ask GPT, not me